winkleramy/WeddingCeremony/README.md

 *(To couple):* Jacqui and Dan, a vial of salt stands before each of you, symbolizing your individuality as well as your dreams for this marriage and the family you have become.
 Blending your salt together is like sharing that dream, symbolizing your joining in marriage and as one family.

-*(To couple):* Dan and Jacqui, at this time, I ask each of you to lift your salt and blend them together.
+*(To couple):* Dan and Jacqui, at this time, I ask each of you to lift your vials of salt and blend them together.

 *(To couple):* This salt exchange symbolizes the intertwining of your lives.
 Separating these grains of salt would be very hard, but coming between you would be even harder.
 No matter what life brings, this shared dream is an integral part of your journey through it.